 We took the train and then had to navigate the bus system from there.
 Stay tuned for a post about traveling by public transportation!
 You see, I had this initial plan of going to see all that there was there and using it for teachable moments.
 But then, after the train and the buses, all we wanted to do was eat!
 And Chicago has a lot of food to offer.

-The next day, we took the train again and went to the Navy Pier which is on Lake Michigan.
+The next day, we took the train again and went to eat amazing food at the Navy Pier which is on Lake Michigan.
 Naturally, we had a homeschool on the go lesson on the Great Lakes and frozen lakes which, being from Florida, was a sight for these kids.
 We tried our hand at some more…cultural type food like falafel and baklava!
 That was an experience.

 It wasn’t until later we realized this was a healthier version of falafel and probably nowhere near as good.
 I totally knew that and was trying to be a good mom and feed them healthy food.
 Totally.
 We also did an enormous maze.
 It was crazy fun and challenging for all of us.
 We may have even screamed a little bit.